poteddy/Yeasu-Wires-x-Linux-port/README.md

 Yeasu Wires-x is trademarked and proprietary to Yeasu.

-Thus project will have 4 components.
+This project will have 4 components.
 1. GUI
 2. Data encoder Yeasu network commands
 3. Commm controller (scu-58)